-Now without having the letter and your trusty magnifying glass in front of you (you do have one don’t you?), you could easily assume that it is indeed authentic, and well worth bidding on, as the seller has started it at just £4.99!
-However, it is a high quality printed copy of an original letter, and therefore not worth anywhere near what you might consider as an expert to be a good selling price at around £1500
+Take a look at any of the letters below.
+Now without having the actual letter in front of you, you could easily assume that it is indeed authentic, and well worth bidding on, as the seller has started it at just £4.99!
+However, it is a high quality printed copy of an original letter, produced by Churchills office on official paper, and although collectible not worth anywhere near what you might think.

 Never underestimate the lengths that some people will go to make a fast buck!
 It is not uncommon to see the signature cut from the bottom of these letters and mounted up as display either, which makes it all the more difficult to spot!